TolikPylypchuk/KeyboardSwitch/README.md

 ## Languages

-The app uses the list of your input languages in the same order as defined by the system.
+The app uses the list of your layouts in the same order as defined by the system.
 You can switch both forward and backward through this list.
-The app also automaticly changes your input language, so you don't have to do it yourself.
+The app also automaticly changes your layouts, so you don't have to do it yourself.
 You can disable this as well if you so wish.
-You cannot add a language that's not present as one of the system's input languages.
-If you add/remove an input language while the app is running, you'll have to restart it.
+You cannot add a layout that's not present as one of the system's layouts.
+If you add/remove a layout while the app is running, you'll have configure it in the settings to restart the service.

+This app is "Western-oriented".
+I developed it specifically to handle switching between Cyrillic and Latin scripts.
+I don't know how it will work (if at all) with Eastern languages/scripts.

 I hope this app will make your life at least 1% easier :)